 Students who graduate from the University of Florida’s online Master of Science in Pharmacy in Medication Therapy Management program receive the same prestigious degree as students completing on-campus programs.
 An online student’s diploma will be identical to that of an on-campus graduate.
 Prospective students should have full confidence in the reputation of the University of Florida and its groundbreaking MTM program.
 Many students attend the graduation ceremony on campus to celebrate achieving their tremendous education goal.
 UF encourages students to attend graduation to celebrate this milestone with their classmates and the faculty and staff of the College of Pharmacy at the University of Florida.

-How can I be sure this online MTM program is right for me?
+How can I be sure this online program is right for me?

-- MTM students recognize the value and appreciate being part of the Master of Science in Pharmacy Medication Therapy Management program at the University of Florida, a program that is not only accredited by the Accreditation Council of Pharmacy Education (ACPE), but part of the highly regarded University of Florida College of Pharmacy, which is accredited by the Southern Association of Colleges and Schools.
+- MTM students recognize the value and appreciate being part of the Master of Science in Pharmacy Individualized Medicine program at the University of Florida, a program that is not only accredited by the Accreditation Council of Pharmacy Education (ACPE), but part of the highly regarded University of Florida College of Pharmacy, which is accredited by the Southern Association of Colleges and Schools.

 - The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, education specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Florida.